cdiggins/plato/README.md

 [Cat](https://github.com/cdiggins/cat-language), [Heron](https://github.com/cdiggins/heron-language),
 [Chickadee](https://github.com/Clemex/chickadee), and [Max Creation Graph](https://knowledge.autodesk.com/support/3ds-max/learn-explore/caas/CloudHelp/cloudhelp/2017/ENU/3DSMax/files/GUID-608EC963-75ED-4F63-96B7-D8AE57E75959-htm.html).

-While I enjoyed creating and using these languages, I found that when I switch hats from language designer to professional softare developer there wasn't a very satisfying reason for me to use any of them in commerical products.
+While I enjoyed creating and using these languages,I found that when I switch hats from language designer to professional softare developer there wasn't a very satisfying reason for me to use any of them in commerical products.

-As a developer I realized that look for several things when choosing a programming language for a project.
+As a developer there are several things I look for when choosing a programming language for a project.

-1. *Familiarity* - how familiar is the development team with the syntax, semantics, and idioms of the langauge, and how long would it take for them to ramp up.
+1. **Familiarity** - how familiar is the development team with the syntax, semantics, and idioms of the langauge, and how long would it take for them to ramp up.
-2. *Expressiveness* - how easy is it to write algorithms and data-structures for the relevant problem domain.
+2. **Expressiveness** - how easy is it to write algorithms and data-structures for the relevant problem domain.
-3. *Performance* - does common implementations of the language provide adequates performance for the problem domain
+3. **Performance** - does common implementations of the language provide adequates performance for the problem domain

-Beyond the language itself I usually consider the following
+Beyond the actual language itself I also consider the following factors:

 1. Tooling
 1. Libraries
 1. Documentation
 1. Community

-These were all things that C# did more than adequately for the majority of work I did.
-The times that I needed to target the browser I opted to use JavaScript or TypeScript.
-I will confess it has been frustrating tryin to switch between two different languages and tool-chains, and maintaining two code-bases which resemble each other very closely apart from the syntax.
+These were all things that C# did adequately for the majority of work I did, except when need to develop web-clients, for which I would use either JavaScript or TypeScript.

+Supporting two code bases and separate tool-chains, creates challenges for us in time, cost, and people.
+This has become one of the primary motivators for implementing a new language: to enable myself and my colleagues to use single shared a code-base for both desktop applications and web browser apps.

 As C# evolved and introduced new features, many tended to fall into one of two categories: improving support for functional programming or for improved performance.
 It has gotten to the point that I think it fair to say that